 BMW began using OTA updates in 2018 and has slowly increased its presence since.
 The automaker does offer over-the-air software updates to most of its models, but not to the full extent as some other competitors.

-Currently, BMW’s OTA updates extend to infotainment systems and to purchase and install “optional equipment features.”
+Currently, BMW’s OTA updates extend to infotainment systems to enhance features already onboard and to purchase and install “optional equipment features.”
 Furthermore, updates to the Advanced Driver Assistance Systems (ADAS) can be updated OTA in a limited capacity.

 BYD is an established Chinese manufacturer of battery technologies and various electric machines.
 The automaker itself has previously admitted that while it’s one of the industry leaders in Chinese hardware, it has room for growth in regard to software.
 Especially compared to the likes of Tesla.